 - 1. Rhode Island's beaches and underwater geological features provide excellent surfing conditions with over 30 surf spots within its 40 miles of coastline.
-The surfing community is multi-generational and multicultural-allowing people of all ages and ethnicities to exchange stories of the subtle changes they witness in the coastal environment.
+The surfing community is multi-generational and multicultural-allowing people of all ages and ethnic backgrounds to exchange stories of the subtle changes they witness in the coastal environment.
 This surfing community actively participates in sampling water quality and in monitoring coastal events that may go unnoticed by local and state officials. - 2.
-There is clear acknowledgement of the multiple benefits in promoting a creative economy, one that embraces the cohort of 25-40 year olds who see/would see Rhode Island's broad spectrum of coastal recreational opportunities as a key quality-of-life factor that would attract them to live and work here.
-Kayaking, boating, swimming, sailing and many other waterrelated sports provide a healthy and active quality-of-life that attracts this age cohort.

-- 3. The demand for slips at marinas is creating waiting lists that are years long.
+There is clear acknowledgement of the multiple benefits in promoting a creative economy, one that embraces those who would see Rhode Island's broad spectrum of coastal recreational opportunities as a key quality-of-life factor that would attract them to live and work here.
+Kayaking, boating, swimming, sailing and many other water-related sports provide a healthy, active and attractive quality-of-life. - 3.
+The demand for slips at marinas is creating waiting lists that are years long.
 Although the public's desire to fish, swim and boat is increasing, the public facilities available to support this growth are not available.
 Limitations have been placed on marina and mooring field expansion resulting in a higher demand for upland space to dry-store boats. - 4.
 Harbor plans can provide for the proactive planning as well as mitigation of conflicts on the water, which may arise between recreation, navigation and commercial activities.
 Harbormasters enforce many regulations that are designed to ensure the safety of recreational users of the state's waters.
 The availability of municipal funds to support these positions has decreased in recent years, threatening the safety of Rhode Island's harbors.
 Many harbor management plans are outdated and no longer reflect the present conditions in the harbor.

-Detailed Vision of Marine Resources and Recreation
+Vision of Marine Resources Use and Enjoyment